cerberustesting/cerberus-core/compositions/cerberus-glassfish-mysql/README.md

 Then three Mozilla Firefox Selenium nodes and three Google Chrome Selenium nodes will be available.

-#### View running test on browser

-The Selenium Grid is using the _debug_ version of the associated nodes.
-This way, nodes integrate a [VNC server](https://fr.wikipedia.org/wiki/Virtual_Network_Computing) that can be reached through a VNC client.

-Assume you already installed your own VNC client, then viewing running test on browser can be done by:

-1. Getting URL of the needed node by:
-  1. Browse to the Selenium hub's console at `<docker_host>:14444/grid/console`, where `<docker_host>` is your Docker host
-  2. Select the associated node and click on the _Configuration_ tab
-  3. Read the URL's host
-2. Connect your VNC client by:
-  1. Using the read URL's host as target host
-  2. Using `secret` as prompted password
+**Warning**, the default `default-with-selenium.yml` Docker composition defines a given port for its single Google Chrome and Mozilla Firefox Selenium node.
+Beware to remove it in order to apply scale.

-_Note: This configuration could not be efficient in production environment.
+_Note: The default configuration could not be efficient in production environment.
 You may want to remove the -debug suffix from Selenium node image names to get production ready Selenium nodes._

 ### Associated images